fbraem/mqweb/api/queue.md

 The second part of the URI must be `queue` to call the QueueController.

 ## <a name="inquire"></a>inquire
 Get information about one or more queues.
 This action executes the MQCMD_INQUIRE_Q pcf command.

-The returned JSON object will have a `queues` array.
-When a WebSphere MQ error occurred there will be no `queues` array, but instead an `error` object is returned.
+On success, the returned JSON object will have a `data` array, on failure an `error` object.

 ### <a name="inquireUrl"></a>URL Parameters
 `/api/queue/inquire/<QueueManager>/<QName>`